kalik219/Lead-Follow/README.md

 - dates, create functions for all sections not storing date in proper format: fixed
 - changed style for create line, allowing sections to only appear after clicking button
 - applied the style changes to all sections
-- fixed bug where cancel button did not disappear when no object is created
+- fixed bug where cancel button did not disappear when object is created

 ## TO DO:
 - fix issue where if a user edits a newly created line, the changes will not be saved